AntonioPalese/TableAndChairsUE5/README.md

 * 	Hback : Chair back height : [30.0, 100.0]

-The fixed parameters (table legs width and length, chair legs width and length, back width ) have been hardcoded to 5.0.
+The fixed parameters (table legs width and length, chair legs width and length, chair back width) have been hardcoded to 5.0.
-Back length is fixes to chair width
+Back length is fixed to chair width.